October 12 2021

 Xeriant’s management has been identifying and sourcing new environmentally friendly technologies that it believes will have significant impact in the aerospace industry.
-Xeri-MC, a nanolubricant and Retacell an advanced fire retardant are two such prime examples.
-In addition to massive potential impact for the aerospace industry, management has identified cross-industry applications for these technologies to generate significant revenue worldwide.
+Retacell®, an advanced eco-friendly fire retardant, is one prime example.
+In addition to the massive potential impact for the aerospace industry, management has identified cross-industry applications for technologies to generate significant near-term revenue, worldwide.

 Xeriant (XERI) is committed to pioneering breakthroughs in "third wave of aeronautics" and invites you to follow our developments.
 You’ll receive updates on our disruptive technologies that target the sustainable aviation industry and other transformational applications.

 To learn more about Xeriant please visit our About page:

 To learn more about our Mission visit our Mission page:

 To learn more about our Technology Focus visit our Technology Focus page:

 Our press releases are found under the News and Media/Press Releases page.